Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Introduction

 \section{Introduction}

-Massive stars with zero-age main-sequence (ZAMS) masses larger than $\approx 10~M_{\sun}$ end their lives as core-collapse supernovae (SNe), giving birth to neutron stars and black holes.
-These stellar explosions can be broadly divided in hydrogen-rich Type~II SNe exhibiting strong and long-lasting hydrogen features in their spectra, and hydrogen-deficient stripped-envelope (SE) SNe which have lost the majority of their hydrogen and helium envelopes over their evolutionary lifetimes \citep[see][]{filippenko97,galyam17}.
+Massive stars with a zero-age main-sequence (ZAMS) mass higher than $\approx 10~M_{\sun}$ end their lives as core-collapse supernovae (SNe), giving birth to neutron stars and black holes.
+These stellar explosions can be broadly divided into hydrogen-rich Type~II SNe exhibiting strong and long-lasting hydrogen features in their spectra, and hydrogen-deficient stripped-envelope (SE) SNe that have lost the majority of their hydrogen and helium envelopes over their evolutionary lifetimes \citep[see][]{filippenko97,galyam17}.

-A scenario initially proposed for SE SNe was the explosion of single massive Wolf-Rayet (WR) stars that have lost their envelopes through strong winds \citep{conti75}.
-In this scenario, SE SNe (IIb, Ib and Ic) follow a sequence in mass, where the most massive stars suffer from stronger winds loosing a larger fraction of their envelopes before demise as a SN event.
-This predicts that the most massive stars demise as SNe\,Ic loosing all of their hydrogen and most, if not all, of their helium envelopes.
+An initial scenario proposed for SE SNe was the explosion of single massive Wolf-Rayet (WR) stars that have lost their envelopes through strong winds \citep{conti75}.
+In this scenario, SE SNe (IIb, Ib, and Ic) follow a sequence in mass, whereby the most massive stars suffer from stronger winds, losing a larger fraction of their envelopes before their demise as a SN event.
+This predicts that the most massive stars demise as SNe\,Ic, losing all of their hydrogen and most, if not all, of their helium envelopes.

-An alternative progenitor scenario for SE SNe are massive stars in binary systems that shed much of their envelopes through binary interaction \citep{podsiadlowski92}, while in the late-stage of their evolution, stellar winds can play a key role in peeling off the remaining hydrogen (Ib's) and helium (Ic's) in their outermost layers \citep[see e.g.,][]{yoon17,dessart20}.
-This scenario allows a larger range of initial stellar masses to become SE SNe, but still the most massive stars lose a larger fraction of their envelopes and explode as SNe\,Ic \citep{yoon17,dessart20}.
+An alternative progenitor scenario for SE SNe is massive stars in binary systems that shed much of their envelopes through binary interaction \citep{podsiadlowski92}.
+At the same time, in the late stages of their evolution, stellar winds can play a key role in peeling off the remaining hydrogen (Ib's) and helium (Ic's) in their outermost layers \citep[see e.g.,][]{yoon17,dessart20}.
+This scenario allows a larger range of initial stellar masses to become SE SNe, but still, the most massive stars lose a larger fraction of their envelopes and explode as SNe\,Ic \citep{yoon17,dessart20}.
 This scenario is supported by the large fraction of young massive stars in binary systems \citep{sana12}, and by their small ejecta masses ($M_{\mathrm{ej}}$) ranging between about $1-5$\,$M_{\odot}$ \citep{drout11,cano13,taddia15,lyman16,prentice16,taddia18b}, which are too small to be consistent with single massive stars.
-Their radioactive $^{56}$Ni mass ($M_{\mathrm{Ni}}$) is in the range of $0.05 - 0.3$\,$M_{\odot}$ from sample studies of SE SNe \citep{drout11,cano13,taddia15,lyman16,prentice16,taddia18b, anderson19}.
+Their radioactive $^{56}$Ni mass ($M_{\mathrm{Ni}}$) is in the range of $0.01 - 0.7$\,$M_{\odot}$ from sample studies of SE SNe \citep{drout11,cano13,taddia15,lyman16,prentice16,taddia18b,anderson19,sharon20,afsariardchi21,rodriguez23}.